boubeejul/boubeejul/README.md

 <h3> Hi! 😎 </h3>

 I'm Juliana, an Information and Communication Technology student.
-I'm passionate about learning and applying new technologies, and I'm currently working as an <b>intern in Cloud Infrastructure at Globo</b>.
+I'm passionate about learning and applying new technologies, and I'm currently working as an <b>intern in Cloud Engineer at Globo</b>.

 I am motivated by new challenges, continuous learning and collaboration.